oracle/terraform-kubernetes-installer/README.md

 kubernetes-dashboard is running at https://129.146.22.175:443/ui
 ```

-#### SSH into OCI Instances
+##### SSH into OCI Instances

-To open access SSH access to your master nodes, add the following to your `terraform.tfvars` file:
+If you've chosen to configure a public cluster, you can open access SSH access to your master nodes by adding the following to your `terraform.tfvars` file:

 ```bash
 # warning: 0.0.0.0/0 is wide open. remember to undo this.